chop-dbhi/studycentric/README.md

  Verify that your StudyCentricHost and your WADOHost variables in the client/js/config.js file are pointing to the correct respective servers.
 Also verify the associated Port variables.
 * The page loads fine, but when you choose a series from the left, the first image does not appear in the center pane

- In `client/js/config.js` try changing `jsonp` to `true`.
+ In `client/js/config.js` try changing `JSONP` to `true`.
 The is likely a CORS (Cross Origin Resource Sharing) issue, and this should fix it.